 The scholarship is available to students who complete the HSC (or its counterpart matriculation requirement) having been enrolled at a high school in Australia and are seeking to enrol in the Faculty of the Built Environment.
+Selection will be based on academic merit, potential to contribute to the wider life of the university and may consider financial circumstances.
 Applications close 31 October.

-Scholarships for students in their second or later years of study
+Scholarships for students in their second or later year of study